-This is a 2 part-series.
-Part 1: Key concepts that you should know when creating a .NET template.
-If you want to read it, click here Part 2: How to convert a few .NET apps into .NET templates, package them together in a single NuGet pack and use them as templates within Visual Studio.
+This is a 2 part-series post.
+In part 2 I’ll show you how to convert a few .NET apps into .NET templates, package them together in a single NuGet pack and use them as templates within Visual Studio.